|Ordered||30 May 1938|

 22 Feb 1941

-The U-boat was depth-charged twice by a Sunderland aircraft.
+The U-boat was depth-charged twice by a Sunderland flying boat.
 (Sources: Kenneth Wynn)

 24 Feb 1941

 After a night attack on convoy OB 288 one of the escorts hunted the boat for three hours, dropping 22 depth charges, but U-69 escaped undamaged.
 (Sources: Kenneth Wynn)

 21 Mar 1941

 The boat was depth charged for several hours by two convoy escorts from an inbound convoy from Halifax.
 No damage to the boat reported.
 (Sources: Blair, vol 1, page 259)

 27 Jun 1941

-After sinking 2 ships from convoy SL 78 U-69 was briefly fired on by escorts in the confusion following the attack.
+After sinking two ships from convoy SL 78 U-69 was briefly fired on by escorts in the confusion following the attack.
 She escaped unharmed.
 (Sources: Blair, vol 1, page 302)

 4 recorded attacks on this boat.